deskvillage/dannychadburn.github.io/consultancy/index.md

 #### Benefit from a practical and personal consultancy that delivers tangible results.

-I work with clients to pass on my vast experience across various digital marketing disciplines, including
+I work with clients across various digital marketing disciplines, including:

 > **[Information Architechture](/consultancy/content-information-architecture)** - helping people discover what you have to offer, leading them towards your most lucrative pages.